zerotier/zerotier-systemd-manager/README.md

 Finally, run the tool as `root`: `zerotier-systemd-manager`.
 If you have interfaces with DNS assignments in ZeroTier, it will populate files in `/etc/systemd/network`.
 No DNS assignment, no file.
 Unless you have passed `-auto-restart=false`, it will restart `systemd-networkd` for you if things have changed.

+If you have a DNS-over-TLS configuration provided by zeronsd (v0.4.0 or later), you can enable using it by providing `-dns-over-tls=true` in the supervisor (a systemd timer in the default case).
+You will have to hand-edit this in for now.

 Finally, if you have left a DNS-controlled network it will try to remove the old files if `-reconcile=true` is set (the default).
 This way you can stuff it in cron and not think about it too much.

 Enjoy!